Maine Court Records

 - The defendant must not have committed a juvenile crime for which there was a public hearing

-- The defendant must not have had any other charges dismissed or deferred
+- The defendant must not have had any other charges dismissed or deferred.

 - Criminal justice agencies in Maine, for employment and administration purposes